anonymousseres/icse/index.md

 The data we collected to identify MBUs and IBUs and the produced artifacts can be found [here]().

 The analysis artifacts of the three DL-based detectors can be found [here]().

+The ground truth for our IBU and MBU patches can be found [here]().